Selva1989/Commodity_Price_Project_ML/README.md

 # Time Series Forecasting
 ## Price Prediction of Milk
 ### Project Intro:
   In recent times due to multiple factors, commodity prices are fluctuating monthly in the European Union and the rest of the world.
-This Project is to predict commodity prices of Raw Milk in Germany for the next year based on the analysis of available historical data for the previous five years.
+This Project is to predict commodity prices of Raw Milk in Germany for the next year based on the analysis of available historical data of the previous five years.
 ### Goal:
   To explore the concept of data handling, and to work on the concept of time series analysis and prediction
 ### Steps Followed: